Qivex/require/readme.md

 	/rom/apis/?
 	/rom/apis/?/init

-An `init` file can be used to load multiple modules at once:
+An `init` file is used to load multiple modules at once:

 	-- In file "myapi/init":
 	return {